rwfleming/macbook-setup/README.md

 - This script is opinionated and applies settings that the author finds useful.
 You might want to review the script and modify it according to your preferences.
 - Running this script will change system settings and install various applications.
 Ensure you understand the impact of these changes on your system.

-## License

-Specify the license under which this script is released (if applicable).

 ## Contact

 For any queries or contributions, please contact the author of the script (provide contact information or a link to your GitHub profile).